Call for Abstract

 • Nano Batteries

-Nanoparticle characterization is a subfield of nanometrology concerned with identifying and measuring the physical and chemical properties of nanoparticles.
-Nanoparticles are often designed for their unique properties and have at least one exterior dimension of fewer than 100 nanometers.
-Nanocharacterization is used for a variety of purposes, including occupational exposure evaluations to determine health and safety issues, nanotoxicology research, and process control.
+Nanocharacterization is a branch of nanometrology that focuses on identifying and measuring the physical and chemical properties of nanoparticles.
+Nanoparticles are typically engineered for their unique characteristics and have at least one dimension smaller than 100 nanometers.
+This process is essential for various applications, including evaluating occupational exposure to assess health and safety risks, conducting nanotoxicology research, and monitoring process control in nanotechnology.

 • Nano Tribology